-You need to know what’s working, what’s not, and what you need to change to succeed in 2019 and beyond.
+You need to know what’s working, what’s not, and what you need to change to succeed.

 1. 38% of Total Blog Traffic Comes from “Compounding Posts”

-Hubspot took it upon themselves to analyze blogging data from more than 15,000 companies.
+Hubspot took it upon itself to analyze blogging data from more than 15,000 companies.

 What did they find?

-The #1 type of post every blogger should focus on more than any other: the “compounding” blog post.
+The #1 type of post every blogger should focus on more than any other is the compounding blog post.

-This is the type of post whose traffic grows steadily over time.
+This is the type of post in which its traffic grows steadily over time.

 In fact, compounding posts were responsible for 38% of the traffic being awarded to the companies in this study.